gboenn/suttas_text_and_audio/README.md

 Run a local webserver in chrome and serve index.html

-Mouse-click or space-bar advances the reading from MN 131
+Space-bar advances the reading from MN 131

 Uses p5.js and p5.speech.js
 Credit to Daniel Shiffman for the demo of p5.speech